evrimulgen/logmon/README.md

 Concerning C++, I wanted to avoid having to deal with POSIX threads and memory management...

-That's why I chose go: for its lightweight easy-to-use goroutines, its efficient garbage collector and also because at the moment I really enjoy working with it.
+That's why I chose go: for its lightweight easy-to-use goroutines, its efficient garbage collector and also because I enjoy working with it.